-Participating in the Satellite Programme
+Participating in the Whitstable Biennale 2018 Satellite programme

 The opportunity to make new work, or display existing work, in a new and unique context is one of the many benefits of participation.
 Showing alongside the Biennale, registered artists will have the support of an engaged and ready made audience, marketing, promotion, exposure, and opportunities to expand their creative networks.